Ishika-Jain08/ToDo-List-COD4490-/README.md

 4:-  Start the Development Server:
    ```
-   npm start
+   npm run dev
    ```

 5:-  Access the Application:
-   Open a web browser and navigate to `http://localhost:3000` to access the ToDo List Web Application.
+   Open a web browser and navigate to `http://localhost:5173` to access the ToDo List Web Application.

 ---